phoolish-guan/SRTP/README.txt

-This is GIT repository of SRTP from GBR,ZW,CGY.
+This is GIT repository of SRTP from QiangJi Math 2001.